-Among the goals that I have as a legislator, one is to accomplish some modifications to the criminal justice system.
-A number of states are saving millions of dollars by implementing evidence-based practices to improve their criminal justice systems, and at the same time they have seen their crime rates go down.
+As a legislator, one of the goals I envisioned for lawmakers to accomplish was some needed modifications to the criminal justice system.
+A number of states are saving millions of dollars by implementing evidence-based practices to improve their criminal justice systems, while at the same time they have also seen their crime rates go down.
+That's a win-win situation worth looking at.

-While there are many different opinions about the need for changes to the criminal justice system, I believe we can all agree on a general goal of improving what we have.
-We have seen in Arizona as well as other states, that it is possible to save millions of dollars without risking an increased crime rate.
+While there are many different opinions about the need for changes to the criminal justice system, I believe we can all agree in general on a goal of improving what we have.
+We have seen right here in Arizona as well as other states, that it is possible to save millions of dollars without risking an increased crime rate.
 No system is perfect, but I think we should examine what seems to be working well both from a cost-effectiveness standpoint and a crime-reduction standpoint.

 Most of the criminal justice system procedure that we have now was established in 1978 when the criminal code received its last major revision.
 Now, 30-plus years later, we have some results to look at and evaluate whether those policies worked out the way we expected them to.